TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-12-17-off-the-beaten-path-to-upgrade-symfony-28-to-72.md

 }
 ```

 Flip this to a monorepo split.
-Instead require each package separatelly:
+Instead, require each package separately:

 ```json
 {